boston-dynamics/spot-sdk/docs/concepts/about_orbit.md

 # About Orbit (formerly Scout)

-Orbit is a collection of web services for fleet management and data acquisition deployed to an on-site server.
-Learn more about the product and deployment [here](https://www.bostondynamics.com/products/spot/orbit).
+Orbit is a collection of web services for site awareness, fleet management and data centralization deployed to an on-premise or cloud server.
+Learn more about the product and deployment [here](https://www.bostondynamics.com/products/orbit).

 Orbit collects, organizes, and stores data from every mission and teleoperation session executed by a Spot fleet - this information is served to users through a programmatic Application Programming Interface (API) called the Orbit API.